Emzy707/WHSTechNotes/journal.md

 # November 10, 2025
 well i guess the coding i kinda learn how to get it going all that coding went into my brain hopefully we learn more coding and the habit of going into github i really drag coding and computhers with me even after school because i really love computhers and coding so if all with coding in my brain that im learning so far i will take  to the grave so i learn coding and the commendments of coding everyday i walk into the classroom and i take momments of coding to understand what i am doing so i can understand it better and follow what im doing so i can get it

+# November  17, 2025
+Yes very much a whole week without school just what i need i can rest and spend time with friends and family.